nkordis/real-estate-marketplace/README.md

 ```
 cd eth-contracts
 ```
-Create the .infurakey file (and set the infura key if you will deploy it to Rinkeby test network after the tests).
+Create the .infurakey file (and set the infura key if you will deploy it to Rinkeby test network after the tests).<br>
 Create the .secret file (and set the seed phrase if you will deploy it to Rinkeby test network after the tests).

 ```